 The morphism of constructible complexes in the assumption of Katz-tameness comes from a morphism of the corresponding objects in the derived category $\catD^\rb(\MHM(\Afu))$ (\cf\cite{MSaito87}), hence of the corresponding cohomology mixed Hodge modules $\cM_!^j$ and $\cM_*^j$.

-\begin{lemme} Under the assumption of Katz-tameness, for each $k$, the kernel and cokernel of the natural morphism $\cM_!^j\to\cM_*^j$ are constant mixed Hodge modules (\ie whose associated perverse sheaf is the constant sheaf up to a shift). \end{lemme}
+\begin{lemma} Under the assumption of Katz-tameness, for each $k$, the kernel and cokernel of the natural morphism $\cM_!^j\to\cM_*^j$ are constant mixed Hodge modules (\ie whose associated perverse sheaf is the constant sheaf up to a shift). \end{lemma}

 \begin{proof} It is a matter of proving that a constructible complex on $\Afuan$ whose cohomology is constant has also constant perverse cohomology.
 This is standard (\eg by using that a constructible complex on $\Afuan$ has constant cohomology \resp perverse cohomology if and only if for any $c\in\Afuan$ the associated complex of vanishing cycles at $c$ is isomorphic to zero). \end{proof}